amrfaissal/gmaps11/README.md

 More information on CMake can be found on its [FAQ](http://www.cmake.org/Wiki/CMake_FAQ).

 ## Examples

-Before we dive into examples, please make sure you have a `gmaps11.config` configuration file in the root of your project. `gmaps11.config` is JSON configuration file used by all the Google Maps services in the library.
+Before we dive into examples, please make sure you have a `gmaps11.config` configuration file in the root of your project.

+> `gmaps11.config` is JSON configuration file used by the C++11 client.

 ### Google Directions API

 The [Google Directions API](https://developers.google.com/maps/documentation/directions/intro) is a service that calculates directions between locations using an HTTP request.

-`gmaps11` comes with a `DirectionsService` class to help you query the The [Google Directions API](https://developers.google.com/maps/documentation/directions/intro) :
+`gmaps11` comes with a `DirectionsService` class to help you query The [Google Directions API]:

 ```cpp
     #include <gmaps11/directions.hpp>